lukefitzwolfgang/icatproject/ops/icat42/readme.txt

 Neither the Server nor a client application require a certificate, as icat is deployed using http protocol.

 Ports:
-The port 8080 is available for the glassfish Server to deploy icat-http The port 4848 is available for the the admin console of glassfish
+The port 8080 is available for the glassfish Server to deploy icat The port 4848 is available for the the admin console of glassfish

 Configuration information: